MbinOrg/mbin/CONTRIBUTING.md

 Then run the following command trying to auto-fix the issues: `./tools/vendor/bin/php-cs-fixer fix`

-For JavaScript code inside `assets/` directory, we provided ESLint setup and configuration for linting.
+For JavaScript code inside the `assets/` directory, we use ESLint for linting and potentially fix the code style issues.

 Install eslint and its required plugins by: `npm install`.